petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-n-series-linux-support.md

 For the latest CUDA drivers and supported operating systems, visit the [NVIDIA](https://developer.nvidia.com/cuda-zone) website.
 Ensure that you install or upgrade to the latest supported CUDA drivers for your distribution.

 > [!NOTE]
-> vGPU18 is available for the NCasT4_v3-series.
-We will provide an update once vGPU18 becomes available for the NVadsA10_v5-series.

-> [!NOTE]
 > The latest supported CUDA driver for original NC-series SKU VMs is currently 470.82.01.
 Later driver versions aren't supported on the K80 cards in NC.
 >
 > [!NOTE]